ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 DATAGRAM capsule has a length that is known to be so large as to not be usable, the implementation SHOULD discard the capsule without buffering its contents into memory.

+Since QUIC DATAGRAM frames must be sent completely within a QUIC packet, implementations that reencode DATAGRAM capsules into QUIC DATAGRAM frames might be tempted to let the capsule data accumulate in the data stream.
+This approach can consume flow control in underlying layers, which might lead to deadlocks if the capsule length is larger than the flow control window.

 Note that it is possible for an HTTP extension to use HTTP Datagrams without using the Capsule Protocol.
 For example, if an HTTP extension that uses HTTP